vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/councils/dmb.md

 * All approvals go to `ubuntu-devel@` (meeting minutes) and `devel-permissions@` (individual outcomes) (maybe also to the team list)

-The implementation of the application process might vary across teams slightly, but we expect the following very general procedure:
+The implementation of the application process might vary {ref}`across delegated teams <dmb-delegation>` slightly, but we generally expect the following:

 * Documentation